Texas Paternity Attorneys

 Protecting Your Parental Rights

 For decades, claims regarding paternity largely boiled down to who could argue the most persuasive case in court.
 Today, that is not the case.
 With the introduction of blood and DNA tests, science allows paternity to be determined with virtually 100 percent accuracy.
-The result can mean a decisive victory for men who have been denied their parental rights, and for women who have been unable to collect financial support from biological fathers who denied parentage.
+The result can mean a decisive victory for men who have been denied their parental rights and for women who have been unable to collect financial support from biological fathers who denied parentage.
 Legally determining the father is not as difficult as it used to be.
 In courts in Texas, proof of paternity is the only thing that will allow a court order to require a parent to pay child support.
-For many reasons, a consultation with an Austin, Dallas, Fort Worth, Granbury, or Plano paternity lawyer is an important step for parents.
+For many reasons, a consultation with a paternity lawyer in Texas is an important step for parents.

 Determining Biological Parents in Texas